dderevjanik/surfable/README.md

 Used to share interfaces, types a common data between subprojects.
 Events (redux's actions), which are used among subprojects are stored in common to avoid type errors and common javascript mistakes.

+# 2. Credits

+- [vscode](https://github.com/Microsoft/vscode) for providing such a beautifull IDE and best implementation of quickpanel/command palette.